Becoming a Citizen

 FOCUS QUESTION: How has the Meaning of Citizenship in the United States Changed Over Time?

-Although the United States has been called “a nation of immigrants,” First American tribes lived in North America for 50,000 years before the arrival of Europeans.
-It is estimated that 90% of that native population died from diseases (smallpox, influenza, measles, chicken pox) introduced by European settlers (The Story of . . .Smallpox --and other Deadly Eurasian Germs, PBS, 2005).
+First American tribes lived in North America for 50,000 years before the arrival of Europeans.
+It is estimated that between 1492 and 1600, 90% of the native population died from diseases (smallpox, influenza, measles, chicken pox) introduced by European settlers (The Story of . . .Smallpox --and other Deadly Eurasian Germs, PBS, 2005).

 From the outset of European settlement, North America was a multiculturally diverse continent.
 Before the American Revolution, there were Spanish settlers in Florida, British in New England and Virginia, Dutch in New York, and Swedish in Delaware.